What’s for breakfast?

 But fasting is not right for everyone.
 I often recommend against fasting when stress is high, blood sugar or hormones are off kilter, or when your meals skew high in carbohydrates.
 I can help you decide if fasting is right for you.

-If you do fast, remember that “breakfast” literally means break the fast.
-So whether your first bites are at 7 a.m. or 11 a.m., your body and brain will thank you to make your first meal of the day a nutrient-dense one, with plenty of protein, fiber and healthy fats.
+If you do fast, remember that “breakfast” means break the fast.
+So whether your first bites are at 7 a.m. or 11 a.m., your body and brain will thank you to make your first meal a nutrient-dense one, with plenty of protein, fiber and healthy fats.

 Changing habits